-Learn How to Promote the Products on Your Bonfire Campaign with these Photography Tips
+Learn how to promote the products from your Bonfire Campaign with these photography tips.

 Now that you’ve created your t-shirt design, it’s time to get ready to promote your campaign.
 Whether you’re promoting your campaign on Instagram, Facebook, or in an email newsletter, you’ll need compelling images of your shirt to help push people to buy your apparel.